Sample Pretrial Statement

 PLAINTIFF’S LIST OF NON-EXPERT WITNESSES:

-1. Plaintiff, Rachel Bevens;
+1. Plaintiff, Natasha Bevens;

-2. Defendant, Sea Systems Inc. corporate representative;
+2. Defendant, Sea Systems Inc., corporate representative;

 3. Witness, Mark Robinson;